mcti2dcoronado/douglass-coronado-mcit/README.md

 2. Debit
 3. Cash

 After choosing anything, please show the following:
-Thank you for ordering with firstname-lastname Pizza Heaven, we would love to see you again.
+Thank you for ordering wiht firstname-lastname Pizza Heaven, we would love to see you again.

 --------------------------------------------------------------------------------------------